Maxim_Kazmin - Fotolia

 A number of leading use cases for virtual routing exist across different network domains, including the data center, cloud, branch and service provider networks.

 Data center.
-Data centers require scalable, elastic capacity, and vRouting can provide flexible, rapidly provisioned capacity that runs on existing data center servers.
+Data centers require scalable, elastic capacity, and virtual router software can provide flexible, rapidly provisioned capacity that runs on existing data center servers.
 Virtual routing can assist with the migration of workloads and applications from private cloud to public cloud resources.
 Many cloud providers, including Amazon, Google, Microsoft Azure, IBM and Hewlett Packard Enterprise, offer vRouting options.

 Service providers.
 Large service providers are currently leveraging vRouting in various parts of their networks, including the data center, the network edge and in customer premises equipment.
 The migration to 5G wireless and vCPE will accelerate vRouting adoption by service providers.